 The title achieves weighted AIR estimates below the lower confidence limit of 0.26% for two consecutive 24-month periods

 The title achieves an unweighted AIR below 180 for two consecutive 24-month periods.

 3.2.
 Digital estimates

-Ipsos reports on all entities and platforms that reach comScore’s MMX Multi-Platform Minimum Reporting Standards (MRS) and are available on the subscriber interface.
-A site meets the MRS if it has at least 16 unique visitors in the desktop production sample.
-Mobile platforms are also reported, regardless of sample size, as long as at least two platforms in total have any data.
-Mobile only sites (i.e. apps) are reported if they meet the Mobile MRS of at least 6 raw panellists for an individual platform Android phones, iOS phones or iPads), even if it does not meet the desktop threshold, but in this case, the desktop audience will not be reported.
+Ipsos reports on all entities and platforms that reach Comscore’s Minimum Reporting Standards (MRS) defined for panel data and are available on the MMX or MoMX subscriber interface.
+A site can be reported if it has at least 16 unique visitors in the desktop production sample and, in this case, mobile platforms are also reported.
+An entity can also be reported if it meets the Mobile MRS of at least 6 raw panellists for an individual platform (Android phones, iOS phones or iPads), even if it does not meet the desktop threshold, but in this case, the desktop audience will not be reported.

 In practice, this will tend to mean that the digital monthly audiences reported in the PAMCo dataset will represent at least 10,000 monthly visitors to a site, with the vast majority of publisher sites having monthly audiences of at least 100,000.